Degree, On Campus

 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

 Applicants are required to complete the ATI TEAS Test along with additional requirements before applying.
-Spring LPN-ADN students, who take the admission test in June, must turn in all application materials by June 15.
-Students who take the admissions test in September must turn in all materials by September 15.
-Summer LPN-ADN students, who take the admission test in December, must turn in all application materials by November 15.
-Students who take the admissions test in March must turn in all materials by February 15.
+Spring LPN-ADN students must turn in all materials by September 1.
+Summer LPN-ADN students must turn in all materials by March 1.

 Courses listed within the first and second semester must be completed prior to admission.
 Courses listed below the Spring and Fall semesters are to be completed after admission.